Who Ivanka Follows On Instagram — & What It All Really Means

 She even double-taps on them to her heart's content; @IvankaTrump_Fan_Page advertises that "Ivanka liked 51x" in its bio.

 Does Ivanka get validation from all of these fan accounts amid the haters, losers, and protesters who get to her on a daily basis?
 Who's to say?
-We can just imagine her sitting in her plush bedroom in Kalorama double-tapping as the world burns.
+All we know is, we can 100% imagine her sitting in her plush bedroom in Kalorama double-tapping as the world burns.

 Advertisement